Solomon-Alexander/date-difference-demo/README.md

 2. Install Maven 3.3.9.

 INSTRUCTIONS to build and run:
     To build the application, run all tests, and install jar, run "mvn clean install" in the root directory.

-    To run the application, run "java -jar target/date-difference-demo-0.0.1-SNAPSHOT.jar 'DD MM YYYY,DD MM YYYY'" from the root of the project
+    To run the application, run the following: java -jar target/date-difference-demo-0.0.1-SNAPSHOT.jar "DD MM YYYY,DD MM YYYY" from the root of the project

     Some Sample input/output:
     1)Input: java -jar target/date-difference-demo-0.0.1-SNAPSHOT.jar "05 02 2010,07 02 2010"